D3lyth/all-i-want-for-christmas/README.md

 ## UX

 The ideas for designing the app was that it was a simple, and quick way to be able to record the gift ideas without over complicating the process.
-Often when seeing a good idea of a gift, people will think - I must remember thiis, but then when it comes to birthdays and christmas, they've forgotten what to get.
-Also, mst people when shopping can be in a rush or busy, therefore finding a way of noting these gifts in a simple, and quick manner was paramount.
+Often when seeing a good idea of a gift, people will think - I must remember this, but then when it comes to birthdays and christmas, they've forgotten what to get.
+Also, most people when shopping can be in a rush or busy, therefore finding a way of noting these gifts in a simple, and quick manner was paramount.

-Another
+Another main feature for the app is that once the gifts have been added, they can be filtered by recipient, gift item or where to buy.
+This will be especially useful when rushing around the shops at Christmas - for example is someone were to find themselves in a shop like John Lewis - a quick search for 'John Lewis' will bring up all the gifts that need to be bought from thet specific shop, thus saving valuable time,

 ### Colour Scheme

-Traditional colours of green and red were chosed for the main theme of the app.
+With it being a christmaas themed app, traditional colours of green and red were chosen for the main theme of the app.

 - `#7cb342` used for the nav bar on all pages
 - `#078021` used for primary title page text
 - `#000080` used for title pages
 - `#000000` used for list text

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

 ### Typography